Cosmitar/todoist-js/README.md

 ```javascript
 import TodoistAPI from 'todoist-js'
 ```
-Create an instance providing an access token
+Create an instance providing an access token (how to [get an access token](https://github.com/Cosmitar/todoist-js/wiki/Getting-access-token)?)
 ```javascript
 const todoist = new TodoistAPI('xxxxxxxxxx');
 ```